MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

         mlflow.log_params({"Data_Enhancement": "SMOTE", "DATA_FILE": DATA_FILE})
     ```

-The model trained on balanced data returns higher AUC-ROC and AUPRC values compared to the model trained on imbalanced data.
+The model that you trained on balanced data returns higher AUC-ROC and AUPRC values compared to the model that you trained on imbalanced data.
 Based on these measures, SMOTE appears to be an effective technique for enhancing model performance when you're working with highly imbalanced data.

 As shown in the following image, any experiment is logged along with its respective name.
 You can track the experiment's parameters and performance metrics in your workspace.

 :::image type="content" source="media/fraud-detection/fraud-detection-experiment-mlflow.png" alt-text="Screenshot of the tracked experiment." lightbox="media/fraud-detection/fraud-detection-experiment-mlflow.png":::

-The following image also shows performance metrics for the model trained on the balanced dataset (in **Version 2**).
-You can select **Version 1** to see the metrics for the model trained on the imbalanced dataset.
-When you compare the metrics, you notice that AUROC is higher for the model trained with the balanced dataset.
+The following image also shows performance metrics for the model that you trained on the balanced dataset (in **Version 2**).
+You can select **Version 1** to see the metrics for the model that you trained on the imbalanced dataset.
+When you compare the metrics, you notice that AUROC is higher for the model that you trained with the balanced dataset.
 These results indicate that this model is better at correctly predicting `0` classes as `0` and predicting `1` classes as `1`.

 :::image type="content" source="media/fraud-detection/fraud-detection-model-mlflow.png" alt-text="Screenshot of logged model performance metrics and model parameters." lightbox="media/fraud-detection/fraud-detection-model-mlflow.png":::